bfortuner/problems/README.md

 3. DFS - Implement Recursive and Iterative versions of Depth-First Search, which visit and print out every Vertex in Graph
 4. Topological Sort - Implement Recursive (DFS) and Iterative versions of Topological Sort
 5. [Chess Moves] - Write a class that calculates the minimum number of moves required to move from point A to point B on a 10x10 chess board.
 Implement methods to handle moves for Rook, Queen, King, and Knight.
+6. [Amazon Locker] - Write a method to find the nearest Amazon locker, given a starting Vertex, which has methods getNeighbors() and isLocker().
+The graph can be infinitely big, and you don't know the location of the amazon lockers.

+###Design
+1. [Parking Lot] - Model an OOP design for an attendant-less parking lot.
+To start, walk through the entire customer experience, keeping track of each time software is required.

+*[Brackets] highlight questions that we were asked in an interview